-There are thousands of articles with great tips that might help improve your staff meetings.
+There are thousands of articles with great tips that might help you and your team to hold more productive team meetings.
 No doubt, these tricks might work as well, but they demand continuous attention and experimentation.
 Our idea is easy and it's already automated in a way, that doesn't demand extra time.
 Whether you decide to give our status report software a try or start off with our free status report template, doesn't matter.
 What truly matters for us, is that we would stop wasting our precious time on unproductive meetings and challenge ourselves and our teams to seize the day.

 Now, the ball is in your court.
 Imagine having extra three hours a week, where would you invest that time?
 Tell us the first thing that pops in mind.